Steven Greenberg (rabbi): Early life and education

 Greenberg, the son of Conservative Jewish parents, was raised in Columbus, Ohio.
 When he was about 15, he began studying with a rabbi.
 He attended Yeshiva University in New York as an undergraduate and then as a rabbinical student.
 When he was 20, he went to study at Yeshivat Har Etzion, a hesder yeshiva in Alon Shvut in Gush Etzion near Jerusalem.
 He received his BA in philosophy from Yeshiva University, and his rabbinic ordination from the rabbinical seminary of Yeshiva University (RIETS) in 1983.

 While at Yeshivat Har Etzion, he was attracted to a fellow student and concluded that he was bisexual.
 He went to consult with Rabbi Yosef Sholom Eliashiv, an eminent rabbi in Jerusalem, telling him: "Harav, I am attracted to both men and women.
 What shall I do?"
 And the rabbi replied according to Greenberg: "My dear one, my friend, then you have twice the power of love.
 Use it carefully."
 Greenberg remembers that he left with the trust that it would all work out.
-However, he realised that the rabbi wasn't permitting him to have sex with men, but was telling him that his desire was not ugly in and of itself.
+While the rabbi wasn't permitting him to have sex with men he was telling him that his desire was not ugly in and of itself.